Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-Another effective narcotic, this combination medication provides pain relief in combination with acetaminophen.
+Another effective narcotic, this combination medication, provides pain relief in combination with acetaminophen.

-This is another one of those medications that may lead to an over dose of acetaminophen however, with proper dose control and monitoring, it can be excellent for pain management.
+This is another one of those medications that may lead to an overdose of acetaminophen; however, with proper dose control and monitoring, it can be excellent for pain management.

 Side effects:

-Lastly, since it is common to over dose on this drug, it is beneficial to keep a look out for over dose symptoms like bluish lips, cold and clammy skin, extreme sleepiness, low blood pressure and slow breathing.
+Lastly, since it is common to overdose on this drug, it is beneficial to keep a lookout for overdose symptoms like bluish lips, cold and clammy skin, extreme sleepiness, low blood pressure, and slow breathing.

-Vicodin (Hydrocone + acetaminophen)
+Vicodin (Hydrocodone + acetaminophen)

 Benefits: